If you knew there was a marketing strategy that has a 98% opening rate on your messaging, would you try it out?

 So your SMS marketing software should have ways of creating automated follow-ups.

-The more sophisticated it is, the more you can target your content to each customer’s behavior.
+The more sophisticated it is (e.g. as part of marketing automation workflow), the more you can target your content to each customer’s behavior.
 Here’s what you’ll want to do to make sure that you do it right:

 Craft your messages with specific outcomes in mind.

 Let’s say you’re specifically retargeting people who abandoned their cart.
 You should write your automated text messages to suit that need specifically.

 For one reason, it will get your reader’s attention.
 Whether or not they remember the abandoned cart item, the fact that your message is true will immediately call their attention.

 It’s also a vital way to build a long-term relationship with each customer.

 They won’t feel “talked at.”
 They’ll feel talked to.